 A male and female lion in the sun.
 (South Africa side)

 Straddling the border between South Africa and Botswana, Kgalagadi is a transfrontier park in the Kalahari desert region.
-The lifelines of the park are two ancient dry riverbeds that traverse an endless sea of red dunes.
+The lifelines of the park are two ancient and normally dry riverbeds that traverse an endless sea of red dunes.
 Migrating herds of springbok, wildebeest and gemsbok attract an unusually high concentration of big cats.
 Most notable are the Kalahari lions, known for their impressive black manes.

 Kgalagadi Tours